vikeri/rn-cljs-tools/README.md

 Start with building the project once from XCode to your device (to add team etc.) and use this from then on.

+If [terminal-notifer](https://github.com/julienXX/terminal-notifier) is installed, it will fire a notification if the build is successful.

 ```
     Usage: build-ios-offline [-t re-natal] [-a <string>]